Shopify/product-taxonomy/README.md

 You can always find the current published version in [`VERSION`](./VERSION).
 The changelog is available in [`CHANGELOG.md`](./CHANGELOG.md).

-While this is `UNSTABLE`, we're using SemVer, but when this goes stable it will transition to [CalVer](https://calver.org/), in sync with [Shopify's API release schedule](https://shopify.dev/docs/api/usage/versioning#release-schedule).
+Versions are determined by [CalVer](https://calver.org/), in sync with [Shopify's API release schedule](https://shopify.dev/docs/api/usage/versioning#release-schedule).

 That means a stable release every 3 months **at most**, at the beginning of the quarter.
 Version names are date-based to be meaningful and semantically unambiguous (for example, `2024-07`).